Dist Prof Brian Boyd

-Reading intensely in biology and psychology, and my work on Nabokov, a world-class lepidopterist, and Popper, “incomparably the greatest philosopher of science there has ever been” (Nobel Medicine and Physiology laureate Peter Medawar), led me to introduce, when the call came at UoA for General Education courses, a course in Literature and Science, taught with Associate Professor Cather Simpson, who works at the interface of Physics, Chemistry, and Biology.
+Reading intensely in biology and psychology, and my work on Nabokov, a world-class lepidopterist, and Popper, “incomparably the greatest philosopher of science there has ever been” (Nobel Medicine and Physiology laureate Peter Medawar), led me to introduce, when the call came at UoA for General Education courses, a course in Literature and Science, taught with award-winning teacher Associate Professor Cather Simpson, who works at the interface of Physics, Chemistry, and Biology.

 Research | Current

 - Literature (and the arts), evolution and cognition